Sansiri: History

-Sansiri was founded in 1984 as the holding company to manage the assets of the Chutrakul family, before merging with the Lamsam family company in 1994.
+Sansiri was founded as the holding company to manage the assets of the Chutrakul family, before merging with the Lamsam family company in 1994.
 The company has been listed on the Stock Exchange of Thailand since 1996.
 In its earlier years, the company concentrated on developing exclusively mid-city condominiums for sale and for rent.
 In 1998, the company expanded into property management and sales management services through the newly founded subsidiary named Plus Property Company Limited.
 In 1999, the company underwent a major expansion into development of landed properties with the launch of the first single-detached housing project.

-Sansiri has attempted to move upmarket with their Wireless Road project, selling for up to 700,000 THB/Sqm in Bangkok and their luxury Phuket Baan Maikhao beachfront condominium project priced up to over 200,000 THB per sqm.

-Recent rapid expansion of the Sansiri portfolio has brought quality challenges, with Baan Maikhao currently undergoing major structural reconstruction work just 3 years after opening.
-Many units remain unsold despite heavy discounting and promotions.

-Due to heavy promotions costs and poor quality delivery of luxury condominium units resulting in heavy rectification costs, Sansiri’s Stock (BKK:SIRI) price hit a 52 week low in November 2018. during 2021, the stock price sank further before recovering somewhat Sansiri heavily relies on foreign purchasers from Hong Kong and China.

-For 2019 Sansiri has undertaken an extensive social media campaign highlighting its global ambitions and recognition of its green social responsibilities.
-Sansiri invested in "The Standard" hotel group just before the Covid pandemic brought the travel and leisure business to a standstill.